Click a question below to view the answer.

 Yes, if offenders or predators are visiting from another state he/she must report in person to the sheriff's office within 48 hours of establishing a temporary residence in Florida.
 He/she is required to report within 48 hours from the time of his/her registration with the sheriff's office to report in person to the Department of Highway Safety and Motor Vehicles (DHSMV) with a copy of the completed sexual offender/predator registration form to obtain a valid Florida identification card or driver's license.
 Failure to comply with these registration requirements as provided by Florida statute is a felony of the 3rd degree.
 Top

 Florida Statute 943.04354, "Removal of the requirement to register as a sexual offender or sexual predator under certain circumstances" is commonly referred to as the "Romeo & Juliet" law.
 This law allows certain offenders who specifically meet the criteria of the statute to petition the court for relief from the requirement to register as a sexual offender/predator.
-Several criteria are specified including: the victim in the case must be between 14 and 17 years of age, is no more than four years younger than the offender and the sexual activity is consensual.
-The qualifying offense is the only sex crime on the offender's record requiring registration.
+Several criteria are specified including: the victim in the case was at least 13 and not more than 17 years of age, is no more than four years younger than the offender, and the sexual activity was consensual.
+The qualifying offense must be the only sex crime on the offender's record requiring registration.
 Please see the complete statutory text (F.S.
 943.04354) for further details.
 Top

 FDLE is authorized to post registered sexual offenders/predators via the public website.
 The FDLE website lists sexual offender/predator flyers which include a photo, designation, status, a physical description of the offender/predator, crime information, and a registered address.

-Searches may be conducted by area (city, county and/or zip code), by name, or E-mail/ IM names.
+Searches may be conducted by area (city, county and/or zip code), by name,university/campus or E-mail/Internet Identifier.
 To conduct a search, click on the red Offender Search button at the top of the site.

 Citizens may also sign up for email notification using the Florida Offender Alert System.
 The emails are sent when a sexual offender/predator moves within a certain distance from a specified location set by the citizen or when a particular sexual offender/predator moves anywhere throughout the state of Florida.
 Click on the yellow Offender Alert System button at the top of the site to sign up.